-Cinnamon Sugar – the perfect cinnamon sugar ratio!
+Cinnamon Sugar – the perfect ratio!

 Cinnamon sugar strikes the perfect balance between sugar and spice.
 When prepared in just the right ratio, it’s a combination that’s hard to beat.
 Keep some on hand and use it on toast, pancakes, desserts, waffles, French toast, and more!